SWTTeam/sw_back/README.md

 **To-do List of Improvements**
 * Add the ability for users to switch out characters in their showcase with characters in their list of reward characters
-* Establish successful connection to back end running on EC2
+* Establish a successful connection to back end running on EC2
-	* While a containerized project was successfully spun up in a Jenkins CI/CD pipeline on an EC2, we were unable to get any response from it other than a 404 resposne code.
+	* While a containerized project was successfully spun up in a Jenkins CI/CD pipeline on an EC2, we were unable to get any response from it other than a 404 response code.
 ![](./BuildSuccess.png)
 ![](./SuccessLog.png)
 * Add more unit tests